 You can’t go to Hawaii and not get shaved ice.
 After a hot day at the beach we decided to stop at Lemona Hawaii to cool off.
 All of their syrups are organic and are made with fresh fruit on site.
 Plus the staff was so friendly.
 Definitely recommend this place

-What to do in Hawaii:
+Things to do in Oahu, Hawaii:

 Go Sailing with Holokai Catamaran: Catamaran sailing is one of my favorite activities ever.
 We did the 3pm trade wind sail with Holokai Catamaran and had so much fun.
 It was cool to see Waikiki from a different perspective.
 We also had a beautiful view of Diamond Head.
 Blackpoint, Koko Head, and Koko Crater are also in the near distance.
 The music and drinks onboard, paired with the friendly crew made it the perfect afternoon activity.
 It’s also Waikiki’s first new catamaran in 20 years.
 They have a wide range of activities including a Turtle Canyon Adventure Sail that includes snorkeling, Fireworks Sail and a Sunset Sail.